 Author note

-All materials, data, code, and pre-registrations (for Studies 1 and 2) are openly available at https://osf.io/3hkre/.
+All materials, data (raw and processed), code, and pre-registrations (for Studies 1 and 2) are openly available at https://osf.io/3hkre/.
 This work was supported by the John Templeton Foundation (grant # 62295).
 The funder had no role in the preparation of the manuscript or decision to publish.
 We thank (1) Morgan H. Wyatt for assistance with the meta-analysis and code review, (2) Anjie Cao for assistance with code review, and (3) John Borghi for assistance developing the literature search strategy.

 The authors made the following contributions.
 Nicholas A. Coles: Conceptualization, Data Curation, Formal Analysis, Investigation, Methodology, Project administration, Software, Supervision, Visualization, Writing - Original Draft Preparation, Writing - Review & Editing; Michael C. Frank: Formal Analysis, Investigation, Methodology, Project administration, Resources, Software, Supervision, Visualization, Writing - Review & Editing.